Kinds of types in Scala

 Similarly, in category theory, each arrow (function abstracted away from its body) goes from one object to one object (function domains/codomains abstracted away from specific values).

-Similarly, there is also a final object or unit, for each object there is an arrow from an object to unit (for every type there is function that could be feed with values of this type and don’t return anything useful).
+Similarly, there is also a final object or unit, for each object there is an arrow from an object to unit (for every type there is a function that could be fed with values of this type and doesn’t return anything useful).
 If it only serves the purpose of being returned, we don’t attribute it with anything meaningful.
-No matter how many values of this type exists, we cannot tell them apart.
-For us, the unit might be as well be a singleton.
+No matter how many values of this type exist, we cannot tell them apart.
+For us, the unit might as well be a singleton.
 Thus the name unit.

 While creators of Scala didn’t see a point in making void an actual type (and making people confuse it with Java’s void), they did want to make sure that every function returns something.
-That something is ()
+That something is (), the sole citizen of a Unit type.

 Type constructors and parametric types

-We can think of type as a set.
-But we can also think of function as a set, a set of parameters-returned value pairs.
-This lets us also thinks of a function signature as a type: a set of all possible sets of such pairs that arguments belong to one type and returned value to the other (where first value from a pair in unique within set):
+We can think of a type as a set.
+But we can also think of a function as a set, a set of parameter-returned value pairs.
+This lets us also think of a function signature as a type: a set of all possible sets of such pairs where arguments belong to one type and the returned value to another (where the first value from a pair is unique within the set):

 A little bit mind-numbing, but not as much as the next discovery: we could pass a set as an argument of a function and receive another set as a returned value.